 Even the VAERS system itself says that the data cannot be used to ascertain the difference between coincidence and true causality.
 There is a background rate for mortality, across all causes, irrespective of whether an individual is vaccinated or not, and unless you understand the background rate, the vaccine “mortality” rate has no scientific meaning.

 It seems like Dr. Harper, for whatever reason, repeats the anti-vaccine myth that can be found in the dumpsters of VAERS:

 So far, 15,037 girls have reported adverse side effects from Gardasil alone to the Vaccine Adverse Event Reporting System (V.A.E.R.S.), and this number only reflects parents who underwent the hurdles required for reporting adverse reactions.

 At the time of writing, 44 girls are officially known to have died from these vaccines.
 The reported side effects include Guillian Barré Syndrome (paralysis lasting for years, or permanently — sometimes eventually causing suffocation), lupus, seizures, blood clots, and brain inflammation.
 Parents are usually not made aware of these risks.

 There is simply no evidence that 44 girls “are officially known to have died from these vaccines.”
 This is one of those myths that keep getting transmitted by one antivaccine group to another, much like an HPV infection.
 Using VAERS to make any kind of conclusion is merely an intellectually lazy and ignorant method of trying to make a point.
-Real research done by real researchers published in real journals show no evidence of any kind that Gardasil does anything but prevent HPV infections in young girls.
+Actual research done by actual researchers published in actual journals shows no evidence of any kind that Gardasil does anything but prevent HPV infections in young girls.

 Real evidence found in real case-controlled epidemiological studies has established the fact that Gardasil is extraordinarily safe, maybe one of the safest vaccines EVER.
 And if Dr. Diane Harper wants to claim that she’s a “lead researcher” then at least try to understand how epidemiology works.
 VAERS provides neither correlation or causation between any adverse event and Gardasil.